livingdocsIO/documentation/content/reference/project-config/settings.md

   },

   // Desk-Net Platform Integration (legacy)
+  // For the new Desk-Net Global Integration see `settings.integrations.desknet`
   // For further details see the "Desk-Net Platform Integration" guide
   desknet: {
     enabled: true,